Health Insurance Coverage for Teen Rehab Treatment in Dallas, Texas

 BasePoint Academy Accepts Health Insurance

-What is Mental Health Treatment Insurance Coverage?
+What Is Mental Health Treatment Insurance Coverage?

 Does Insurance Cover Therapy for My Child?

-The federal parity law also requires insurance companies to treat mental and behavioral health and substance use disorder coverage equal to (or better than) medical/surgical coverage.
+Some policies may cover other therapeutic approaches like Dialectical Behavior Therapy (DBT), trauma therapy, and holistic therapy.
+Federal parity law also requires insurance companies to treat mental and behavioral health and substance use disorder coverage equal to (or better than) medical or surgical coverage.
 Therefore, seeking help for your child’s mental health concerns should not be a financial burden but rather a path to their well-being.

 Health Insurance Coverage for Crisis Stabilization